DiptiSanap/CIFAR10-image-classification-CNN/README.md

-# CIFAR-10 Image Classification using CNN with 87% accuracy
+# CIFAR-10 Image Classification using CNN from scratch and transfer learning with 87% accuracy

 This repository contains code for performing image classification on the CIFAR-10 dataset using a Convolutional Neural Network (CNN) implemented in a Jupyter Notebook.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.